ryanrowe2/StockTradingAI-Project/README.md

   df = add_technical_indicators(df)
   ```

-  *Impact:* These features provide a richer representation of market conditions, which, when discretized, yield more informative states for the network.
+  These features provide a richer representation of market conditions, which, when discretized, yield more informative states for the network.

 - **Discretization**
   Continuous features are converted into categorical bins: